Alterdesk/node-messenger-pdf/README.md

 # node-messenger-pdf

-Helper module to generate PDF files from HTML with a headless Chrome/Chromium instance
+Helper module to generate PDF files from HTML with PhantomJS or a headless Chrome/Chromium instance

 ## Start headless Chrome/Chromium
 Start an instance of Chrome or Chromium that will receive the commands on the given port(default is 9222).